 Castle Rock currently obtains around 65% of its water supply from the Town's 63 deep Denver Basin groundwater wells, while the other 35% comes from renewable sources such as wells within the East Plum Creek alluvium, a surface water diversion (CR-1) on East Plum Creek, a surface water diversion on Plum Creek, and Water Infrastructure and Supply Efficiency (WISE) water from Aurora and Denver.
-Castle Rock started up Advanced Treatment at the Plum Creek Water Purification Facility (PCWPF) in 2021 and now indirectly reuses most of the water supplies available to the Town.
+Castle Rock began using Advanced Treatment at the Plum Creek Water Purification Facility (PCWPF) in 2021 and now indirectly reuses most of the water supplies available to the Town.
 Although active aquifer storage and recovery (ASR) projects are ongoing within the Denver Basin, it is still considered to be a non-renewable water source, and the Town will ultimately not be able to meet water supply demands without transitioning to more renewable sources such as surface water, reuse water, and cooperative agreements with other municipal entities.
 The Town has set a master planning goal of expanding sustainable sources to make up 75% of the Town's supply by 2050 and 100% of the Town's supply by 2065.
-While these changes will provide a more diverse and reliable long-term water supply, it also subjects the Town to potentially larger effects from drought, making the updating and continued implementation of a Drought Management Plan even more important.
+While these changes will provide a more diverse and reliable long-term water supply, it also subjects the Town to potentially larger impacts from drought, making the protection of Castle Rock's non-renewable and drought proof Denver Basin Aquifer as well as the updating and continued implementation of a Drought Management Plan even more important.